zkwinkle/website/src/components/blog_posts/configuring nixos server.md

-Using ****NixOS**** to set up my Linode server was very frustrating for the first few hours, and extremely satisfactory once it was done.
+Using NixOS to set up my Linode server was very frustrating for the first few hours, and extremely satisfactory once it was done.
-I highly recommend it, so I wanna share my experience hoping it'll make someone else's initial experience with **NixOS** easier.
+I ***highly recommend it***, so I wanna share my experience hoping it'll make someone else's initial experience with NixOS easier.

-As mentioned I used Linode as my VPS provider but of course the actual **NixOS** configuration part can be done anywhere where you can install the distro.
+As mentioned, I'm using Linode as my VPS provider but of course the actual NixOS configuration part can be done anywhere where you can install the distro.

 *Disclaimer:* This guide is *very* detailed, feel free to skip sections if it gets too slow for you.
 Now, with that considered, I'd say the guide is still pretty short for what can be achieved.
 It **will** leave you with a really strong base to work with for your server.